 It’s one thing to provide an item; it’s another to provide a service.
 All children should learn to help others with their actions and not just their (or your) money.
 Like being present as a friend, children should also join efforts that actively alleviate a specific need within their community.
 They could serve at a soup kitchen or help a local school or church clean up their grounds or tutor a struggling student.
 Doing something – anything – forces kids to witness need directly, as well as learn how they can be part of a solution.

 The start of a new school year isn’t just a time to scurry around doing what you and your kids want to do.
-Check out this article if all you want is to learn how to save money on school outfits or click here if you want to know how to cancel your timeshare vacation over Fall Break.
+Check out this article if all you want is to learn how to save money on school outfits.
 But if you want to really make a difference, implement these tips and help your kids see how they can help change the world.